iondrimba/nojquery/README.md

 # NoJQuery
-Used for personal projects/simple apps with little DOM interactions
+Used for personal projects/simple apps with little DOM interactions.

+Minfied version: 6kb

 ### Future improvements:
 1. Cleaner and more intuitive API [ok]